ameramayreh/conversational-app-engine/README.md

 ## Todo Assistant
-The Todo Assitant is an application that uses GPT to manage your tasks as a todo list, where you can tell the app about your new tasks and completed ones and the app will render them in a list:
+The Todo Assistant is an application that uses GPT to manage your tasks as a todo list, where you can tell the app about your new tasks and completed ones and the app will render them in a list:

 ![todo-app](https://user-images.githubusercontent.com/129025554/235294800-4dec094d-4982-463e-8b4b-338097037581.PNG)